Pheneus

-Pheneus is mentioned by Homer in the Catalogue of Ships in the Iliad, and was more celebrated in mythical than in historical times.
+Pheneus is mentioned by Homer in the Catalogue of Ships in the Iliad – its toops are led by Agapenor.
+It was more celebrated in mythical than in historical times.
 Virgil represents it as the residence of Evander; and its celebrity in mythical times is indicated by its connection with Heracles.
 Pausanias found the city in a state of complete decay.
 The acropolis contained a ruined temple of Athena Tritonia, with a brazen statue of Poseidon Hippius.
 On the descent from the acropolis was the stadium; and on a neighbouring hill, the sepulchre of Iphicles, the brother of Heracles.
 There was also a temple of Hermes, who was the principal deity of the city.

 The lower slope of the mountain, upon which the remains of Pheneus stand, is occupied by a village now called Archaia Feneos.
 There is, however, some difficulty in the description of Pausanias compared with the existing site.
 Pausanias says that the acropolis was precipitous on every side, and that only a small part of it was artificially fortified; but the summit of the insulated hill, upon which the remains of Pheneus are found, is too small apparently for the acropolis of such an important city, and moreover it has a regular slope, though a very rugged surface.
 Hence Leake supposes that the whole of this hill formed the acropolis of Pheneus, and that the lower town was in a part of the subjacent plain; but the entire hill is not of that precipitous kind which the description of Pausanias would lead one to suppose, and it is not impossible that the acropolis may have been on some other height in the neighbourhood, and that the hill on which the ancient remains are found may have been part of the lower city.

 There were several roads from Pheneus to the surrounding towns.
 Of these the northern road to Achaea ran through the Pheneatic plain.
 Upon this road, at the distance of 15 stadia from the city, was a temple of Apollo Pythius, which was in ruins in the time of Pausanias.
 A little above the temple the road divided, the one to the left leading across Mount Crathis to Aegeira, and the other to the right running to Pellene: the boundaries of Aegeira and Pheneus were marked by a temple of Artemis Pyronia, and those of Pellene and Pheneus by that which is called Porinas (ὁ καλούμενος Πωρ́ινας), supposed by Leake to be a river, but by Ernst Curtius a rock.